ryandrake08/g3xtools/README.md

 ## Initial Setup

-To set up the project's database, you need to:

-1. Download current NASR data from FAA:
+To set up the project's database, you need to download current NASR data from FAA and build some pre-processed data files from the NASR data, so the planner doesn't have to navigate ZIP and CSV files:
     ```sh
-    python3 nasr.py --current
-    ```

-2. Build some pre-processed data files from the NASR data, so the planner doesn't have to navigate ZIP and CSV files:
-    ```sh
-    python3 makedb.py nasr_filename
+    python3 makedb.py --current
     ```

 # Usage